Triple Maintenance Manual

 the kickstarter gear onto the splines on the kickstarter shaft so that the gear holder faces away from the stop lever on the shaft.

-23) Using circlip pliers, install a large circlip in the groove at the end of
+23) Using circlip pliers, install a large circlip in the groove at the end of the splines.

 24) Put on the kickstarter spring holder plate, with the "open" side facing away from the kickstarter gear, as shown.
 Secure it in place with an E-clip and fit another E-clip to the remaining groove in the shaft.